Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

-The list below is a guide but is not exhaustive list.
+The list below is a guide but is not an exhaustive list.
 If you have questions about whether your property is suitable for redistribution through SWAP, contact us at swap@bussvc.wisc.edu.

 SWAP accepts (or conditionally accepts)